cbenning/cbenning.github.io/about.md

   <!-- creditlink: http://mademistakes.com -->
 ---

-Chris is a Senior Developer at <a href="http://www.shadownetworks.com">Shadow Networks Canada</a> in beautiful Vancouver, British Columbia, Canada.
+	Chris is a Senior Developer at <a href="https://phemi.com">PHEMI Systems</a> in beautiful Vancouver, British Columbia, Canada.

   If he's not trying out a new programming language, working on a side project or trying to automate something, you can probably find him hiking or learning about amateur photography.